 A time-limiting element is a protective element that detects motor overload and shuts off the power supply to protect the motor.
 Overcurrent relays are used for high-voltage motors, and thermal relays are used for low-voltage motors.

 For low-voltage motors, a breaker, drive unit, and thermal relays should be selected in conjunction with the above.
-The breaker should be at least twice the motor's rated current to avoid tripping due to starting current.
+The breaker should be at least twice the motor's rated current to avoid tripping due to the starting current.
 The drive and thermal relays should be selected according to the motor's rated current, referring to the manufacturer's catalog.

 Thermal relays are classified into two types: bimetal type and electronic type.